On-Prem, Private Datacenter, or Cloud? Choose by Workload, Not Trend

 When local/private can outperform cloud

 This does not mean cloud is wrong.
-It means workload placement should follow operational reality.
+It means workload placement should follow operational reality rather than trends.

 If your team lacks private infrastructure expertise